incodame/paragraph/README.md

 # paragraph
 A configuration management toolkit (module) written in prolog, including:

 * application archive analysis (jar, war, ear, zips)
 * declaration of parameters for navigating resources inside hierarchical containers (paramloc, paramval)
 * scoping operators for constraining searches or evaluations
 * diff tools working on xml, json, or yaml resources (diff DSL)
 * coordination of tasks delegated to verticles, using the coworkers module

+The framework's purpose and examples is covered in this online [book](https://github.com/incodame/paragraph/blob/master/doc/book.org)

 ## documentation system